ericjenn/working-groups/safety-related-profile/documents/sow.md

 ##### OR: ONNX SR profile requirements specification

--  ORAct1: Definition of the list of the aspects (e.g., accuracry, completeness, traceability, etc.) to which the requirements for a safety-related ONNX profile will apply
+-  ORAct1: Definition of the list of the aspects (e.g., accuracy, completeness, traceability, etc.) to which the requirements for a safety-related ONNX profile will apply

 -  ORAct2: For each aspect, definition of the requirements applicable to the standard